Meningococcal disease

 Prompt diagnosis and medical treatment of suspected cases of meningococcal disease are critical.

-The Communicable Diseases Network Australia national guidelines for invasive meningococcal disease129 have details about the management of cases and contacts.
+The Communicable Diseases Network Australia national guidelines for invasive meningococcal disease124 describe the management of cases and contacts.

 Local and state and territory public health authorities can provide further advice about the public health management of meningococcal disease.